-In July 2009, the Corporation received written notification from the Lender agreeing to waive the put options for the 2001 Series Refunding Revenue Bond and 2002 Series Revenue Bond, subject to a formal amendment of the bond documents.
+In July 2009, the Corporation received written notification from the Lender agreeing to waive the put options for the 2001 Series Refunding Revenue Bond and 2002 Series Revenue Bond.

-2008 Commercial Mortgage Loan
+2008 Commercial mortgage loan

-During 2008, the Corporation obtained a \$5.172 million commercial mortgage from a commercial bank for the purposes of paying pre-existing debt and completing construction on a medical office building.
+During 2008, the Corporation obtained a \$5.172 million commercial mortgage loan from a commercial bank for the purposes of paying pre-existing debt and completing construction on a medical office building.
 The loan is collateralized by a mortgage lien against the Hospital property as well as certain units in the medical office building.
 During 2013, the outstanding balance of \$4,154,850 was refinanced over a 20-year term, maturing April 11, 2023.
 At that time the Corporation entered into a 10-year interest rate swap agreement effectively fixing the interest rate at 4.02%.

-2008 Series Swap Agreement
+2008 Series swap agreement